5of5/edgein-next/README.md

 For example: Before using resource data, {"companies:name": "TEST_NAME"} will be converted into {"company_id": "1"}
 where company 1 name is "TEST_NAME"

 Support for allowing to create relationships when submitting a news item user can specific tickers or other identifiers for people and companies and the api should automatically do the lookup and create the news_organisations record.
-Only support to create relationships for people and team_members , news and news_organizations.

 For example: when creating a new person in people table.
 Also providing team_members's values object.
 Api will automatically create new item record in team_members table. {<resource_obj>} looks like as below:
 "resource":{
   <people_obj>,
   "team_members":{
      "companies:name": "TEST_NAME",
+     "person_id": "&"  // submit-data API will replace "&" with id of inserted person
   }
 }